Santa Ana and Newport Railway

-The Santa Ana Rail Road was formed by the Newport Wharf and Lumber Company on 23 August 1889 to build a railway connection from the lumber company wharf in Newport Beach, California to the national rail network in Santa Ana, California.
+The Santa Ana Rail Road was formed by the Newport Wharf and Lumber Company on August 23, 1889 to build a railway connection from the lumber company wharf in Newport Beach, California to the national rail network in Santa Ana, California.
 The 11.71 mile rail line was built in 1890 and operated as a freight line until passenger service was begun in 1891.
-Southern Pacific formed the Santa Ana and Newport Railway (SA&N) on 7 November 1892 to acquire the line from the lumber company on 11 February 1893.
-On 28 March 1899 SA&N purchased the unbuilt Santa and Westminster Railway incorporated on 5 August 1890, and built a station on 2nd Street in Santa Ana to hold the franchise for an 9 mile line connecting Santa Ana and Westminster, California.
-Construction of a 10.76 mile branch from Newport to Smeltzer began in 1899, but was incomplete when Southern Pacific merged the SA&N on 23 November 1899, and did not begin operation until 1 January 1900.
+Southern Pacific formed the Santa Ana and Newport Railway (SA&N) on November 7, 1892 to acquire the line from the lumber company on February 11, 1893.
+On March 28, 1899 SA&N purchased the unbuilt Santa and Westminster Railway incorporated on August 5, 1890, and built a station on 2nd Street in Santa Ana to hold the franchise for an 9 mile line connecting Santa Ana and Westminster, California.
+Construction of a 10.76 mile branch from Newport to Smeltzer began in 1899, but was incomplete when Southern Pacific merged the SA&N on November 23, 1899, and did not begin operation until 1 January 1900.